Eddy98/nextjs-tutorial/README.md

 In the next chapter, we'll look at two common patterns you might need to implement when fetching data: search and pagination.

-## Chapter 11 - Serach and pagination
+## Chapter 11 - Search and pagination

 For the search functionality we can use the URL serach parameters.
 But why?
 Well there are a couple of benefits